mde/ejs/docs/4-models.md

 Sets up a has one relationship between this model and another.

 ##### model
-- `property [string]`: the name of the model that this model has one of.
+- `model [string]`: the name of the model that this model has one of.

 ##### example
 ```